MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 If a setting like this appears in your application configuration, remove it.
 Azure Spring Cloud will automatically inject the connection information of its configuration server.

-### Create an Azure Spring Cloud instance and Apps
+### Create an Azure Spring Cloud instance and apps

 Provision an Azure Spring Cloud instance in your Azure subscription.
 Then, provision an app for every service you're migrating.
 Don't include the Spring Cloud registry and configuration servers.
 Do include the Spring Cloud Gateway service.
-For instructions, see the [Azure Spring Cloud quickstart](/azure/spring-cloud/spring-cloud-quickstart-launch-app-portal).
+For instructions, see [Quickstart: Launch an existing Azure Spring Cloud application using the Azure portal](/azure/spring-cloud/spring-cloud-quickstart-launch-app-portal).

 ### Prepare the Spring Cloud Config server

 > [!NOTE]
 > If your current Spring Cloud Config repository is on the local file system or on premises, you'll first need to migrate or replicate your configuration files to a private cloud-based repository, such as GitHub, Azure Repos, or BitBucket.

-[Configure the configuration server](/azure/spring-cloud/spring-cloud-tutorial-config-server) in your Azure Spring Cloud instance.
+Configure the configuration server in your Azure Spring Cloud instance.
+For more information, see [Tutorial: Set up a Spring Cloud Config Server instance for your service](/azure/spring-cloud/spring-cloud-tutorial-config-server).

 [!INCLUDE [ensure-console-logging-and-configure-diagnostic-settings-azure-spring-cloud](includes/ensure-console-logging-and-configure-diagnostic-settings-azure-spring-cloud.md)]